 Some businesses have developed their own protocols for receiving shipments or allowing delivery personnel into their facility.
 These protocols may include requiring delivery personnel to fill out a health questionnaire and/or submit to temperature checks before being permitted to enter the facility.

 The World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) have stated that the likelihood of the COVID-19 virus contaminating cardboard or other shipping containers is low.
 There is concern, however, that the drivers themselves need to be contained.

 UPS has modified its process related to delivery signatures.
 When a signature is requested by the shipper, UPS drivers will validate and record the name of the recipient of the package in lieu of obtaining a signature.

 The FMSCA has eased hours of service regulations for drivers who are providing direct assistance in support of emergency relief efforts related to the COVID-19 outbreaks.

-With many businesses and production lines shut downs, shippers need to know where their customers and suppliers are located (in ‘hot spots’) and if they will be open before they tender freight.
+With many businesses and production lines shutdowns, shippers need to know where their customers and suppliers are located (in ‘hot spots’) and if they will be open before they tender freight.
 This will eliminate costly redelivery charges.
 At this point in time we are not seeing the COVID-19 crisis exacerbating a truck driver shortage.
-However, this may change as companies come back on line.
+However, this may change as companies come back online.

-To allow you to keep up with the most up-to-date information with regards to different aspects of COVID-19 we recommend that you visit https://coronavirus.jhu.edu/map.html .
+To allow you to keep up with the most up-to-date information with regard to different aspects of COVID-19 we recommend that you visit https://coronavirus.jhu.edu/map.html .
 This is a site maintained by Johns Hopkins University & Medicine Coronavirus Resource Center.